king-shak/UniAssist/README.md

     * Ability to edit events.
  * Better quality control over the UI (keeping colors, fonts, and general layout consistent throughout the site).
  * Huge refactoring to code - optimizing DB queries to minimize bandwidth and costs, cleaning up the HTML, CSS, and JS.
- * Working out Websockets so adding an event or item on a to-do list can be done in real time, without refreshing the page.
+ * Working out WebSockets so adding an event or item on a to-do list can be done in real time, without refreshing the page.
  * A proper 404 page.

 # Developer Documentation